D-Koder/dnd/saves/world_bible.md

 - The DM only ever picks a category — low, medium, hard, main quest, or unique event — never an exact number.
 The app computes the real amount as a fixed fraction of the actual gap to the next level, so pacing stays consistent across the whole 1-20 curve (which itself grows steeply, not linearly) rather than being front-loaded and overly generous early on.
 Roughly 8 hard-tier accomplishments per level, at any level.
 - Unique Event defaults to the exact same amount as Hard — it isn't automatically a bigger reward.
 A genuinely exceptional unique event can get an optional multiplier (capped at 3x), used sparingly.
 - Max level is 20; no further XP is awarded past that point.

+### The Kernel & The Mpass — Why Only Raken Fights
+- Centuries ago, Veyrune's civilization ran on a single vast intelligence — the shared substrate beneath everything later generations would call "magic" and "tech" separately, back when they weren't separate at all.
+Nobody worshipped it; it was just the system everything ran on, the way nobody worships electricity.
+- It shattered.
+Nobody remembers why — conflict, catastrophe, something closer to a system failure at civilizational scale — but the fleet's scattering and the Kernel's shattering may be the same event, not two.
+Every piece of old-tech in Veyrune since, every relic, every reactive fragment, isn't an artifact *from* the Kernel — it's a fragment *of* it, still faintly running, still trying to reconnect with the rest of itself.
+- An **Mpass** is one such fragment — a stamped metal token carved with the same glyph found on the key, the console, and Corr's disc (three interlocking rings split by a jagged line).
+Nobody in Veyrune knows what it actually is; to the world it's just a required key for anywhere real loot or danger lives — dungeons, Anchor sites, sealed hulls.
+Guild slang calls it the "Monster Pass," half-joking that it gets you in and gets you killed.
+- **The downside, and the reason only one person per party ever fights:** any Kernel-touched creature can only clearly perceive — and be perceived by — someone carrying a fragment.
+To a carrier, the creature is fully solid and real.
+To everyone else, it's not quite there: flickering, out of phase, the way a corrupted signal never fully resolves.
+A non-carrier's attack doesn't get blocked or refused, it just doesn't land — there's nothing solid there to hit.
+The creature itself, once a fight starts, can only fixate on the one thing in the room that reads as real to it.
+It isn't a beacon and doesn't summon danger from a distance — it only matters once a fight has already begun.
+- **Raken's fragment isn't carried, it's fused** — merged into their body as a child, during a warrior rite specific to their tribe, not practiced or understood anywhere else.
+It can't be removed, handed off, or set aside on a bad day, unlike every other Mpass in the world.
+Bex and Thrum aren't excluded by choice or law; a Kernel-touched threat simply cannot resolve them as real once a fight begins, and neither can they land a hit on it.
+Whether that reads as relief, guilt, or quiet resentment for either of them is worth surfacing over time.
+- This reframes Raken's own stated reason for adventuring — hunting down and understanding old-world relics — as something far more personal than curiosity: Raken has carried one, fused into their own body, since before they could understand what it was.
+Whether the tribal rite was once performed with real knowledge of what these fragments are, since lost or forgotten, remains an open thread.
+- Every reaction Raken's fragment has had — warming at the distress signal, syncing with the egg, pulsing near Corr's disc — is the same being, in pieces, recognizing another part of itself.
+Corr's grandmother's warning ("never let anyone dig deep into the old hull") may not be superstition, but someone who understood, at least partially, what's actually sleeping in these fragments.

 ### How Getting Stronger Actually Works
 - Ability Score Improvements and rising Hit Points are real, but they're a slow trickle — most of a D&D character's power growth actually comes from unlocking new things to do, not bigger numbers on old things (a Fighter's Extra Attack, a Wizard's new spell levels, etc).
 There's no class system here, so Raken has a small hand-built table of level-gated unlocks instead: a new attack at level 3, an upgraded Improvised Strike at 5, a new skill at 7, an upgraded Focus Pulse at 10.